 Legislation about Employer Credit Checks

 As these concerns gain exposure and the issue of credit checks for employment is debated by legislators, expect more states to create laws that protect consumers.
 Eight states already have laws that limit or ban credit checks for employment purposes and two more, Nevada and Colorado, have laws scheduled to go into effect later this year.
-For a full list of states, read this.

 Steps You Should Take